andreaskeller96/cs2-import-scripts/README.md

 # Import Scripts for Importing CSGO maps into CS2
-Modified variant of the CS2 import scripts to run with python3

-How to use:
+### Full credit to valve for the script, i merely adapted it to python3 and made sure it finds all necessary binaries without requiring edits to the PATH environment variable ###

 ## Prerequisites ##
 ### Precompiled Content ###